amgarton47/CS62data-structures/OnTheRoad/project/README.md

 edges have a positive weight (in our case, distance or speed, neither of which will ever be negative or zero) associated with them.
 We'll use a well-known algorithm called Dijkstra's Shortest-Path Algorithm to solve this problem.
 You will want to use the version of Dijkstra Algorithm described in class, as it is the simplest to implement and often the fastest.
 You will need a priority queue to implement Dijkstra Algorithm.
-You should use the `PriorityQueue` class that is part of the `java.util` package (and is based on heaps).
+You will be needing a min-priority queue and we have provided such a class, `IndexMinPQ` for your convenience.

 Depending on the request, you may be solving a “shortest distance” problem or a “shortest time” problem.
-You can decide whether you want to set up two separate graphs – one for distance and one for time – or just use a single graph (I used two separate graphs for simplicity).
-Whichever way you go, note that the input gives speed data not time!
+For that, we will build two separate graphs – one for distance and one for time.
+Note that the input gives speed data not time!
 Because you will be optimizing for time, you will need to calculate the time (as distance divided by speed) in order to use that as the edge cost.

-You have been provided with classes `FileParser`, `Segment`, and `TripRequest`.
-The constructor for class `FileParser` converts all the data from parameter `fileName` into a list of vertices (represented as `String`s), a list of edges (represented as `Segment`s), and a list of trip requests (represented as `TripRequest`s).
+You have been provided with classes `FileParser`, `Segment`, and `TripRequest` and helper data structure classes `Bag`, `DirectedEdge`, `EdgeWeightedDigraph`,  and `IndexMinPQ`.
+The constructor for class
+`FileParser` converts all the data from parameter `fileName` into a list of vertices (represented as `String`s), a list of edges (represented as `Segment`s), and a list of trip requests (represented as `TripRequest`s).
 All methods of `FileParser` are written for you except for `makeGraph`, whose job is to create a directed graph